Skip to main content Skip to accessibility

 You will need to provide clear details of what arrangements you would like to have.
 You should also consider and explain how your request will fit with the operational needs of the department and team.

-You cannot make more than one flexible working request in your current role within a 12 month period.
+You cannot make more than two flexible working requests in your current role within a 12 month period.
 If you are unsure whether you have made a request within this time, PeopleHub can confirm this as all requests are saved in employees personal files.

 If you would like to make a formal flexible working application, you will need to submit an application using the online form below.